Pediatric Urgent Care for Minor Burns Q&A

 For life threatening burns or if you are having difficulty breathing you will immediately want to call 911 or go straight to the ER.
 Minor Emergency of Denton can help with minor burns that can sometimes affect multiple layers of the skin, burns that leave the skin looking leathery, black, brown, or white patches or affects the hands, feet, face or other areas of the body.
 Minor Emergency of Denton can also treat wounds, burns, or blisters if there are any signs of infection, such as increased pain, redness or swelling.

 We are conveniently located at 4400 Teasley Ln #200 Denton, TX 76210.
-For more information, please Call us or simply walk-in!
+For more information, please Contact us or simply walk-in!
 We serve patients from Denton TX, Corinth TX, Highland Village TX, Little Elm TX, Flower Mound TX, Lewisville TX, and Southlake TX.